 SPLIT BATTEN MOUNTING

-- At the center point, cut the batten at 45° using a mitre or ripping saw, depending on the length of your batten.
+At the center point, cut the batten at 45° using a miter or ripping saw, depending on the length of your batten.

 SHADOW BOX MOUNTING

 A shadow box frame also helps give your picture a floating illusion.
 It applies a perfect finish to your photo and can be combined with a Dibond mount, as well as other types of mount.
 This is a frame that is both discrete and modern, and that really enhances your work.
 To hang a Dibond material on a shadow box frame,